PA

 Hint

 Use different combinations of letters to represent each type of sandwich.
 For example, let WR be a roast beef sandwich made with white bread.
-Count how many different combinations can be written.
+Count how many different combinations can be made.

 Solution

-There are two different bread options for the sandwich, white bread an rye bread.
+There are two different bread options for each sandwich, white and rye bread.
 The first letter of each type of bread can be used to represent which one will be used in a sandwich.

-Similarly, the first letter of each type of deli meat can be used.
+Similarly, the first letter of each type of deli meat can be used to represent the meat on the sandwich.

 Notice that the letter R is used both for rye bread and for roast beef.
-This is not a problem at all as long as it is understood that the first letter corresponds to the bread, and the second letter to the deli meat.
-Knowing this, the sample space can now be written.
-Keep in mind that no deli meat is to be repeated.
+This is not a problem at all as long as it is each sandwich option is ordered the same.
+Here, the first letter corresponds to the bread and the second letter indicates the deli meat.
+Knowing this, the sample space can now be defined.

-Now that the sample space has been written, the number of elements can be counted.
-There are a total of different sandwiches that can be made from the given options of bread and deli meat!
+Now that the sample space has been defined, the number of elements can be counted.
+There are a total of six different sandwiches that can be made from the given options of bread and deli meat!

 Discussion